Pa1kcool/angular-7-registration-login-cli/README.md

 <h3>Task details:</h3>
 <h4>To do:</h4>
-1. Make an Angular webapp with proper Authentication system ( SignUp or Register page, Login and Logout pages with all the necessary validations)
+1. Make an Angular webapp with proper Authentication system ( SignUp or Register page, Login and Logout pages with all the necessary validations)<br>
-2. List User page after logging in ( User should not be able to access this page directly without logging in)
+2. List User page after logging in ( User should not be able to access this page directly without logging in)<br>
 3. List Resources page ( User should not be able to access this page directly without logging in) ** If the User tries to access the resources or users list pages he should be asked to Login via popup
 <h4>Essentials for the Task:</h4>
-1. Use angular Material Components
+1. Use angular Material Components<br>
-2. You can use the APIs from https://reqres.in/ site
+2. You can use the APIs from https://reqres.in/ site<br>
 3. Maintain the code structure and file structure.

 # angular-7-registration-login-example